 Kings Cross

-Kings Cross Sydney is renowned for its entertainment, whether it be its classy hotels, renowned restaurants or nightlife and strip clubs.
-The area never closes it is 24/7 there is always a host of clubs and pubs open and somewhere to have breakfast all day.
+Kings Cross in Sydney is renowned for its entertainment, whether it be its classy hotels, renowned restaurants or nightlife and strip clubs.
+The area never closes, it is 24/7 there is always a host of clubs and pubs open and somewhere to have breakfast all day.

 Darlinghurst Road is the centre of King’s Cross’ activity- there is constant activity.
-Being the heart of Sydney’s red light district there is no shortage of visitors and onlookers.
-Over the past decade the area has been cleaned up considerably and its bohemian and eccentric mix of people all co exist quiet well.
-Visitors are warned to be wary but in no way scared of the region.
+Being the heart of Sydney’s red-light district, there is no shortage of visitors and onlookers.
+Over the past decade the area has been cleaned up considerably and its Bohemian and eccentric mix of people all co-exist quite well.
+Visitors are warned to be wary, but in no way scared of the region.
 There is a large police presence and the main strip is relatively safe.

-Many of the pubs and clubs have special promotions which tempt visitors into their establishments.
+Many of Kings Cross’s pubs and clubs have special promotions which tempt visitors into their establishments.
 The Cross has Sydney’s most diverse range of clubs and pubs, to Backpacker Bars, themed bars, Strip Clubs and World class discotheques.
+In recent years, thanks to lockout laws to reduce alcohol related violence, some clubs and bars have closed in the area.
+But today there are new plans to try and reinvigorate the night-life safely.

-With the Woolloomooloo naval base only a short walk Kings Cross was in its hay day during the Second World War when thousands of American and Australian Soldiers partied in the area.
+With the Woolloomooloo naval base only a short walk, Kings Cross was in its heyday during the Second World War, when thousands of American and Australian Soldiers partied in the area.
 This short period has left its legacy over the last fifty years with the introduction of American Style bars, clubs, pizza shops and of course strip clubs.

 Much of the Cross’ architecture is beautifully restored to its Victorian Past and the area is home to much of the city’s Bohemian Tribe, with many of Australia’s more famous artists, painters, poets, actors and writers all calling the area home.